Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Triple point proxies and fits

 and $0.68\approx0.83^2$.

-In the $R$-on case, we used contour diagrams (e.g. FIG. \ref{diagrams}) to detect the cusp of the $\uparrow\downarrow$-phase from $C$-data.
-We looked at the bright triple point peak position and then checked the neighboring raw data to pinpoint its exact location.
-As it turns out, the peak resolves into two very closely spaced convoluted peaks -- which presumably coincide when matrix size increases -- joined by a wall that separates phases (FIG. \ref{Ctriple}).
-For FIG. \ref{tripleR}, we used the position of the protruding peak, which gave a slightly higher estimate for the slope than \eqref{bound}.
+In the $R$-on case, we used contour diagrams (e.g. FIG. \ref{diagrams}) to detect the beginning of the $\uparrow\downarrow$-phase from $C$-data.
+We looked at the bright triple point-peak position and then checked the neighboring raw data to pinpoint its exact location.
+As it turns out, the peak resolves into two very closely spaced convoluted peaks---which presumably coincide when matrix size increases---joined by a wall that separates phases (bottom of FIG. \ref{Ctriple}).
+For FIG. \ref{tripleR}, we used the position of the protruding peak shown in FIG. \ref{Ctriple}, which gave a slightly higher estimate for the slope of the $c_2(T|r)=f(c_r)$ line than \eqref{bound}.
 The stationary point on this wall seems a more realistic estimator of the triple point position, but it is also more difficult to measure.
 A rough estimate using the stationary point

 fits within the interval \eqref{shift} and is close to its upper bound.
-For comparison, the slope of the line connecting the smaller peaks is around 12.
+For comparison, the slope calculated from the smaller peaks is around 12.

-Looking at FIG. \ref{diagrams}, we see a small elliptical local minimum-region with a bright triple point peak at its lower left edge.
+Looking at FIG. \ref{diagrams}, we see a small oval local minimum region with a bright triple point peak at its lower left edge.
 Eigenvalue distribution there has the characteristics of the $\uparrow\downarrow$-phase.
 We do not believe this to constitute a separate phase but a finite-size effect that collapses into a triple point as the matrix size increases.
 This should be, of course, checked at larger $N$.
+In addition, between the triple point and origin in the $R$-on case, there is a transitional region where curvature eigenvalues in \eqref{phiR} slowly activate as we go from $\updownarrow$ to $\uparrow\uparrow$-phase.
+This might constitute a separate partially-ordered phase, but requires more data and further analysis.

-The different extrapolations of the triple point position in the infinite matrix limit are collected in TABLE \ref{tab:fits}.
+Different extrapolations of the triple point position as a function of the inverse matrix size are collected in the TABLE \ref{tab:fits}.